ricardoyang00/SolarTrade-IPC/README.md

 ## Usability Tests
 We tested our product using [Maze](https://maze.co/), to get a detailed report of click rates, error rates, and task realization rates.

-The results can be found in the [Final Report](final-report-SolarTrade.pdf).
+The results can also be found in the [Final Report](final-report-SolarTrade.pdf).